Carraça: Porto

 On 12 August 2020, Carraça signed a four-year contract with FC Porto.
 He took no part in the team until 21 November, when he started in a 2–0 victory at G.D.
 Fabril in the third round of the Taça de Portugal.

 Carraça was loaned to B-SAD on 24 August 2021, for the season.
 Having provided three assists and missed only eight games as the Lisbon-based side suffered relegation, he moved to Gil Vicente F.C. on the same basis.

 On 1 September 2023, Carraça's contract was terminated by mutual agreement.

-Later career
+Chaves

 On 10 October 2023, Carraça agreed to a one-year deal at top-division club G.D.
 Chaves; this was due to injury to Habib Sylla.
+He made 20 appearances until the end of the campaign, ended in relegation.

+With the team back in the second tier, Carraça scored his first goal on 2 November 2024 to equalise a 2–1 home win over F.C.
+Paços de Ferreira.

+Later career

+Carraça returned to Tondela in summer 2026 one decade after leaving, with the 33-year-old signing a one-year contract.